Gringo is an ethnic slur because white people don't get offended by it.

 Until, well, Barney Frank has got to learn that he lives in the land of Obamaville where the leader lies about everything.

-I know it's about the environment and animal rights and all kinds of things.
+So yes, I know it's about the, yeah, it is, Bernie, it's about the environment and animal rights and all kinds of things.

 It's now clear that the Secretary is unwilling to exercise independent judgment and that an anti-fishing attitude prevails in the National Marine Fisheries Service.

-I have worked with the team on a number of important issues since the president came to office.
+I have worked with the regime on a number of important issues since the president came to office.

-I will continue to be supportive of our common policy goal.
+I will continue to be supportive of our common public policy goals.

-But the president must understand that if the administration persists of the theory of the fault of the livelihood of the working men and women in the fishing industry, it will make it difficult for me and others to maintain this degree to coveration.
+But the president must understand that if the administration persists in such a serious default on the livelihood of the working men and women in the fishing industry, it will make it difficult for me and others to maintain this degree of waiting.

 There is a companion story to this in the Boston Herald.

-U.S. industry's hopes sink as the headline here.
+U.S. industry's hopes sink is the headline here.

 Excuse me, folks, while I wipe my mouth.